 From Lenk: "In a practical way, how does the developer intend to access the site?
 For instance demolition - where is it possible to offload and where is it possible to park large equipment such as a dump truck, tractor trailer, backhoe, etc., that would allow continued safe passage of pedestrians and vehicles?
-Given that Mathes Terrace is a private drive - abutters have deeded right of ways that will not be waived - parking in the right of way is not acceptable or feasible.
+Given that Mathes Terrace is a The construction management/mitigation private drive - abutters have deeded right of ways that will not be waived - parking in plan lays out the access from Madbury Road the right of way is not acceptable or feasible.
 How does the developer intend to not interrupt existing businesses?
 Will you seek a construction easement from your abutter on the north side?"